opendocsg/opendoc-dwp-mobile/E-commerce Order.md

 ### I could not see the pending corporate billing request in the Accounts page.
 This may be due to the following reasons:
 * The Accounts page was not updated.
-Refresh the page by pulling down and releasing it.
+Pull down the page and release to refresh the page.
 * Your corporate billing request has expired.
 You will have to set up corporate billing again.

-Tip: For a smoother setup process, ensure that your phone is ready at hand while you are setting up corporate billing.
+Tip: For a smoother setup process, ensure that your phone is ready at hand while setting up corporate billing.

 ### The app told me that the corporate billing setup was successful, but I did not see the corporate billing account in the Accounts page.
 This may be due to the following reasons:
 * The Accounts page was not updated.
-Refresh the page by pulling down and releasing it.
+Pull down the page and release to refresh the page.
 * Your corporate billing request has expired.
 You will have to set up corporate billing again.

-Tip: For a smoother setup process, ensure that your phone is ready at hand while you are setting up corporate billing.
+Tip: For a smoother setup process, ensure that your phone is ready at hand while setting up corporate billing.

 ### If I have multiple work profiles, which agency will my corporate billing account be tied to?
-It depends on the agency you select during corporate billing setup in the E-commerce Order mini-app:
+It depends on the agency you select during corporate billing setup in the E-commerce Order mini-app.

 1. Tap **Agency**.
 2. Choose the agency you want to tie the corporate billing account to.